5 Common Data Quality Challenges (and How to Solve Them)

 The data team may bear responsibility for the company’s data, but they’re rarely the ones who create it.

 The reality is that most data is extracted from humans, who manually enter it into their company’s core systems.
 Consider, for example, the medical office receptionist who enters a patient’s insurance information during check-in.
 They probably don’t think of themselves as a data creator, but their choice to abbreviate California as “Calif.” instead of the standard “CA” compromises the company’s data quality.
-(That’s to say nothing of unintentional typos.)
+(That’s to say nothing of unintentional typos.).
+Not only does an inaccurate data record have impact on an individual, but in an industry like healthcare there is even a potential risk of a lapse in regulatory compliance.

 Despite this, most data consumers don’t realize that their company’s data quality is determined long before it reaches the data team.
 The problem is a lack of data literacy—something that 62% of business leaders believe has a negative impact on the value they get from their data technology, according to a 2021 study by Experian.